dcronqvist/restberry-api/README.md

 # restberry-api
-api for my raspberry pi as a rest api host simple small change another change to make sure access token persists. another change, from hercules.
+A REST API that is hosted on my raspberry pi 4.
+Has different categories of endpoints which all serve different purposes.
+Most of them are GET endpoints, to make it as easy as possible to interact with.
+It's always hosted over a connection with SSL, to make sure all traffic is secured.

 ## Endpoints